Safeguarding Children, Young People and Adults at Risk

 What does your organisation need to do?

-In addition to any legal requirement there is a range of good practice you should adopt to minimize the risks that children, young people and vulnerable adults might face in relation to your event.
+In addition to any legal requirement there is a range of good practice you should adopt to minimize the risks that children, young people and adults at risk might face in relation to your event.

 Checking an individual’s criminal record – DBS check